uncss/uncss/README.md

-  -n, --noBanner                        Disable banner -a, --userAgent <string>              Use a custom user agent string -I, --inject <file>                   Path to javascript file to be executed before uncss runs
+  -n, --noBanner                        Disable banner -a, --userAgent <string>              Use a custom user agent string -I, --inject <file>                   Path to javascript file to be executed before uncss runs -o, --output <file>                   Path to write resulting CSS to
 ```

 **Note that you can pass both local file paths (which are processed by [glob](https://github.com/isaacs/node-glob)) and URLs to the program.**